View Announcements by Category:

 Funeral Services:

-Friends are encouraged to support Daisy’s family by attending services or sharing memories on her Tribute Page at www.prayfuneral.com.
+Friends are encouraged to support Larry’s family by sharing memories on his Tribute Page at www.prayfuneral.com.
+Service details are pending.
+The family is in the care of Pray Funeral Home, Charlotte.

 Read More